 What if I forget my password?

-In the event that you forget your password, click on the “Forgot Password” link on the logon page.
-Your password will be reset and you will be emailed a link to follow allowing you access to your account.
+In the event that you forget your password, click on the "Forgot Password" link on the logon page.
+A new password link will be emailed to the address you used to register.
+If you can no loger access the email account originally used at initial registration, please contact readers services' staff directly at (508) 471-2171.
 Remember to change your password once you have accessed your account.

 What Web browser should I use?